openmusic-project/OMStringTools/README.md

 # OMStringTools
-OM library for calculating double stops on stringed instruments
+OM library for calculating fingerings on stringed instruments

 By Karim Haddad, Ircam, 2026